aerojam95/mph-deep-learning-pipeline/README.md

 Before using the code it is best to setup and start a Python virtual environment in order to avoid potential package clashes using the [requirements](src/requirements.txt) file:

 ```
-# Navigate into the data project directory
+# Navigate into the repository root directory

 # Create a virtual environment
 python3 -m venv <env-name>